Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Experimental

-The lattice parameters of \cabb{} were determined as a function of temperature from profile refinements (Rietveld refinement~\cite{Fullprof}) of X-ray powder diffraction patterns collected of two powder samples with a Bruker D8 Discovery X-ray diffractometer system (Bragg-Brentano scattering geometry) using monochromatized CuK$\alpha_1$ radiation).
-A Phenix closed cycle cryostat (Oxford Cryosystems) was used to set the sample temperature.
-Each pattern was collected at stabilized temperature.
+The lattice parameters of \cabb{} were determined as a function of temperature from profile refinements (Rietveld refinement~\cite{Fullprof}) of powder X-ray diffraction patterns collected of two powder samples with a Bruker D8 Discovery X-ray diffractometer system (Bragg-Brentano scattering geometry) using monochromatized CuK$\alpha_1$ radiation).
 One powder sample was prepared by mildly crushing small crystals in an agate mortar.
 The particle size of the sample was adjusted between 32~$\mu$m and 63~$\mu$m by straining the powder through sieves of the respective mesh size.
 The second sample was prepared from a powder formed in lieu of bulk crystals in one of our synthesis attempts.
+Additional information can be found in the Supplemental Material.\cite{Supplement}

-The powder samples were thermally anchored with ApiezonN vacuum grease to the sample platform equipped with an inlay of a specially cut silicon wafer to minimize background scattering.
-Single-crystal low-temperature X-ray diffraction measurements were performed using Mo$K\alpha_1$ radiation on a selected crystal at 300~K, 100~K, 60~K, and 32~K. using an Oxford Cryosystems.\cite{Cakmak2009} The reflection intensities were integrated with the SAINT subroutine available in the Bruker Suite software.\cite{Bruker2019} An absorption correction\cite{Sheldrick2016} was applied and the crystal structures were solved by direct methods and full-matrix least-square fitting using standard software (SHELXTL, JANA2006)\cite{Sheldrick2008,Sheldrick2015,Petricek2014} For more details see Ref.~\onlinecite{Suppl}.
+Low temperature single-crystal X-ray diffraction measurements were performed at select temperatures using Mo$K\alpha_1$ radiation with cooling via an Oxford Cryosystems device.\cite{Cakmak2009} The reflection intensities were integrated with the SAINT subroutine available in the Bruker Suite software.\cite{Bruker2019} An absorption correction\cite{Sheldrick2016} was applied and the crystal structures were solved by direct methods and full-matrix least-square fitting using standard software (SHELXTL, JANA2006)\cite{Sheldrick2008,Sheldrick2015,Petricek2014} For more details see Ref.~\cite{Supplement}.

-IR reflectivity measurements were performed using a Bruker-IFS-66v/s Fourier transform IR spectrometer with in house modifications for temperature dependence employing a Janis 2T400 cryostat.
-The absolute reflectivity was determined by using a metallic film deposited on the sample surface {\it in situ} as reference\cite{Homes}.
-The FIR region was measured using a mercury arc lamp with a liquid-helium cooled bolometer as detector.
-A germanium coated mylar beamsplitter was used in the Michelson interferometer giving a range of 30-600 \wav.
-The mid-infrared (MIR) range was measured using a ceramic globar source and Mercury Cadmium Telluride (MCT) detector with a KBr beamsplitter giving a range of 600-5000 \wav.
-The near-infrared (NIR) range was measured using a tungsten filament source and MCT detector with a CaF$_2$ beamsplitter giving a range of 5000-10000 \wav.

-Kramers-Kronig (KK) analysis was performed to transform from the experimentally determined reflectivity spectra to the complex dielectric function.